Bee:wild hero video

 What is the Bee:wild fund and what will it support?

-The Bee:wild fund seeks to raise $1B to increase pollinator-friendly habitats, reduce harmful pesticide use, increase diversified cropping systems for natural pest control and soil health and sponsor leading-edge bee and pollinator research to help them adapt to climate change and track their global health.
+The Bee:wild fund seeks to raise $100M to increase pollinator-friendly habitats, reduce harmful pesticide use, increase diversified cropping systems for natural pest control and soil health and sponsor leading-edge bee and pollinator research to help them adapt to climate change and track their global health.

-What will the Trillion Bees coalition do?
+What will Bee:wild coalition do?

 What is a ‘theory of change’?